Old Man's War: Adaptations

 Netflix announced plans in 2017 to make a film based in the universe of Old Man's War.
 Previous failed attempts to release adaptations of Old Man's War include a film project by Paramount Pictures and a TV adaptation by Syfy.
-Recent developments suggest Steven Spielberg will be signing on to direct a feature version of the book in 2026, following the release of his own original sci-fi film The Dish, though the author himself has denied this.
+Recent developments suggest Steven Spielberg will be signing on to direct a feature version of the book in 2026, following the release of his own original sci-fi film Disclosure Day, though the author himself has denied this.

 Appearances in other works

 A character can be seen reading the book in an episode of the science fiction television series Stargate Universe, as a shout-out to Scalzi in his role as creative consultant on the show.

 Critical reception

 Old Man's War was well received both domestically and globally.
 In 2011, Old Man's War was ranked #1 on a Tor.com reader poll as the best science fiction and fantasy novel of 2000–2010.
 In 2012 it was voted #1 on the Locus online reader poll for best science fiction novel of the 21st century, and in 2011, Old Man's War was listed 74th on the NPR.com reader poll of the Top 100 science fiction and fantasy books/series for 2011.